-Depending on the area of study and specialisation, our graduates find work in government, policy, scientific research, development and aid organisations, multi-national companies, and many other exciting fields.
-The Advanced program is also a pathway to a PhD.
+The need for energy change is well established yet there are relatively few people with an effective overview or the multidisciplinary skils needed to effectivey contribute to this complex issue.
+Depending on the area of study and specialisation, our graduates find work in government, policy, scientific research, development and air organisations, and multinational companies.
+The Avanced program is also a pathway to advanced study.